Siphiwe-14/Capstone-Project-1/README.md

 Final Model

 The final model was an LSTM neural network for its capability also in training time dependent patterns in the forex data.
 Important observations with regards to the model: The model was trained and tested using historical forex data, and was market ready; it was capable of providing forecasts, within short horizons, on currency prices for trading purposes.

+All the csv files are the data i used throughout the project